Network Security, Certificate of Proficiency

 - develop network security solutions following best practices as a member of a team.

 - demonstrate proficiency in use of network security technologies and methodologies through successful performance on course final exams based on industry certification exam competencies.

-- configure an installed workstation operating systems for IPv4 and IPv6 and other network security settings, network adapters, and appropriate firewall.
+- configure an installed workstation operating system for IPv4 and IPv6 and other network security settings, network adapters, and appropriate firewall.

 |IS 229||Unix/Linux I||3|